-What experience do you have in real estate and our market specifically?
+What experience do you have in real estate and our local market?

 Buying a home is a big purchase.
 You want someone who is experienced and can guide you through every step.
-Level up and get someone who knows a lot about your local market.
+Level up and get someone who knows a lot about your specific market.
 The agent can offer insight into whether pricing is on par with regional trends.
-This will be incredibly helpful when you’re deciding how much to offer on a property.
+This kind of info will be extremely useful when you’re deciding how much to offer on a property.

 What’s the market like right now?

-Any real estate agent you’re talking to should be able to answer this question without any hesitation.
-If they can’t answer with examples of what they are seeing with other clients, they may not have the deep well of knowledge you’ll need to draw from during the home buying process.
+Any real estate agent should be able to answer this question with no delay.
+If they can’t answer with examples of what they’re seeing with other clients, they may not have the deep well of knowledge you’ll need to draw from during the home buying process.